ianmarquez/bright-assessment/README.md

 To run the application just run `docker compose up --build`

 **!IMPORTANT** once app is running it wont't work as the database is not yet created.
 We only ran the database and haven't created the schema. to create the schema you have 2 options.
-I will detail both ways to do it below;
+I will detail both ways in the steps below

 ### Using Goose